-This exterior footing drain was completely clogged with soil and roots.
+An exterior footing drain could be completely clogged with soil and roots.

 Any landscaping located close to the house, such as garden beds, steps, shrubbery, porches, patios, decks, and walkways must be removed.
-This, of course, adds significantly to the cost of the job – and may leave your home looking messy for many weeks.
+This, of course, adds significant cost to the job and may leave your home looking messy for many weeks.

 After a year, the earth against your foundation will settle and need to be re-graded once more.
 In a decade or so, the whole process may need to be repeated again.